 The adult is a big, shiny, and dark brown or black beetle.
 It has a horn on the top of its head, which is why it’s called a rhinoceros beetle.
 They look stout, measuring about 2 inches long and 3 quarters of an inch to almost an inch wide.
 The CRB’s favorite habitats for breeding sites are dead, standing coconut trees and fallen coconut logs, but they can survive on many different types of decaying vegetation.

 The larvae (or grubs) are usually yellowish-white and can grow quite long, reaching almost 4 inches or more.
 The larvae feed and develop in dead coconut palms and decaying palm debris, or other types of decaying organic mulch.

 A group of collected CRB larvae.

 CRB traps are equipped with both pheromone lures and solar powered UV/LED lights to attract adult beetles.
 Traps are scentless and harmless to humans and pets.
-Survey specialists will service traps every 1 to 2 weeks.
+Survey specialists service traps every 1 to 2 weeks.

 The CRB’s Native Habitat and How It Came to Hawaii

 The pest is native to South and Southeast Asia, but it has been introduced throughout Asia and the Western Pacific.
 USDA and its partners continue to look into how it was introduced into Hawaii.
 Invasive pests can hitchhike in international cargo and passenger baggage.